LiveSplit/LiveSplit/Documentation/Auto-Splitters.md

 The name of this action is `reset`.
 Return `true` whenever you want to reset the run.

+#### Script Startup

+The name of this action is `startup`.
+This actions is triggered when the script is first loaded.
+This is the place where you can put things that you only need to define once and the only place where you can add [Custom Settings](#custom-settings).

+#### Script Shutdown

+The name of this action is `shutdown`.
+This action is triggered whenever the script is entirely stopped, for example when the Auto Splitter is disabled, LiveSplit exits, the script path is changed or the script is reloaded (e.g. during development of the ASL script).

 #### Script Initialization

 The name of this action is `init`.
-This action is triggered when a game process has been found according to the State Descriptors.
+This action is triggered whenever a game process has been found according to the State Descriptors.
+This can occur more than once during the execution of a script.
+This is the place to do initialization that depends on the game, for example detecting the game version.

+#### Game Exit

+The name of this action is `exit`.
+This action is triggered whenever the currently attached game process exits.

 #### Generic Update

 The name of this action is `update`.
 You can use this for generic updating.
+Explicitly returning `false` will prevent the actions `start`, `reset`, `split`, `gameTime` and `isLoading` from being run.
+This can be useful if you want to entirely disable the script under some conditions (e.g. for incompatible game versions).

 #### Load Time Removal